Traditional powers UCLA, Michigan State meet in First Four

 But considering that a few weeks ago the Spartans’ chances of getting a bid seemed bleak, they simply might be happy to be in the field for the 23rd consecutive time.

-They’ll play another traditional power, UCLA (17-9), in an East Regionl matchup of No. 11 seeds Thursday night in West Lafayette, Ind.
+They’ll play another traditional power, UCLA (17-9), in an East Regional matchup of No. 11 seeds Thursday night in West Lafayette, Ind.

 The teams have 13 national titles between them — UCLA 11 and Michigan State two.